-Products are guaranteed to conform to the quality and content indicated on each vial and external labels during their shelf life.
-BIOTOOLS obligation and purchaser's rights under this warranty are limited to the replacement by BIOTOOLS of any product that is shown defective in fabrication, and that must be returned to BIOTOOLS, freight prepaid, or at BIOTOOLS' option, replacement of the purchasing price.
+Products are guaranteed to conform to the quality and content indicated on each vial and external labels during their shelf life BIOTOOLS obligation and purchaser's rights under this warranty are limited to the replacement by BIOTOOLS of any protuct that is shown defective in fabrication, and that must be returned to BIOTOOLS, freight prepaid, or at BIOTOOLS' option, replacement of the purchasing price.
 Any complaint on damaged goods during transport must be directed to the handling or transport agent.

 Product for Research Use Only.
 This product must be used by qualified professionals only.
-It is the responsibility of the user to assortain that a given product is adequate for a given application.
-Any product not fulfilling the specifications included the product shoet will be replaced.
-This warranty limits our responsibility to the replacement of the product.
-No other warranties in the product sheet the product is other warranties, or any kind, express or implied, including, without limitation, implicit warranties of commercialisation ability or adequacy for a given purpose, are provided by BIOTOLS.
+It is the responsibility of the user to ascertain that a given product is adequate for a given application.
+Any product not fulfilling the specifications included in the product sheet will be replaced.
+This warranty initis our responsibility to the replacement of the product.
+No other warranties, of any kind, express or implied, including, without limitation, implicit warranties of commercialisation ability or adequacy for a given purpose, are provided by BIOTOLS.
 BIOTOLS will not be held responsible for any direct, indirect, consequential or incidental damage resulting of the use, misuses, results of the use or inability to use any product.

-Produced by:

-BIOTOOLS, Biotechnological & Medical Laboratories, S.A. have been evaluated and certified to accomplish ISO 9001:2008 requirements for the following activities: Research and development of biotechnology products and manufacture of biotechnology and in vitro products.
+Produced by: BIOTOOLS, Biotechnological & Medical Laboratories, S.A. have been evaluated and certified to accomplish ISO 9001:2015 requirements for the following activities: manufacture of biotechnology and in vitro products.
 Valle de Tobalina - 52 - Nave 39, 28021 Madrid - Spain